adamzolyak/tools-for-humanity-legal/README.md

 ## Mission

-To help people to be well and strong mentally, physically, and spiritually (philosophically) so that they can be whoever they want to be and serve others in doing the same!
+To help people to have the clarity, energy, and options they need to be live authentic fulfilling lives - having clarify of self, meaningful work, and meaningful community.

 ## Vision